instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

   - https://stackoverflow.com/questions/22036754/send-data-from-raspberrypi-to-webserver - this looks kind of helpful
 - Question to Michael: what do you mean when one presses "stop"?
 Stop the motors from running?
 Pause the video?
 Exit from the web-page?
 - TO-DO:
+  - [ ] raspi connection to server and then to arduino
   - [ ] fix UI/UX after improved functionality
   - [ ] clean up the code into functions